IBM/aiops-pot/docs/Turbonomic POT/custom-dashboard.md

 ![turbo-main](img/turbo_custom_dashboard_health2.png)

-5. Next, Select "Qoute of the Day" from Businss Application as shown below in Image 19
+5. Next, Select "Quote of the Day" from Businss Application as shown below in Image 19

 ***Image 19***